Why Abolishing China's Presidential Term Limits Is Such A Big Deal

 The following year, China amended its constitution, limiting the presidency to two five-year terms.
 The nation's president has less power than the head of the Communist Party and military, which carry no term limits.

-But Zhang says there's an unwritten consensus among senior officials that party and military leadership are also limited to two, five-year terms, and that leaders at the apex of power would retire at age 68.
+But Zhang says there is an unwritten consensus among senior officials that party and military leadership are also limited to two five-year terms and that leaders at the apex of power would retire at age 68.

-The early-1980s changes were largely symbolic, but important.
+The early 1980s changes were largely symbolic, but important.
 The symbolism is that "while hereditary monarchs rule for life, democracies have presidential term limits," says Wu Guoguang, a political scientist at Canada's University of Victoria.
 In other words, the rules were intended to make China look like the people's republic it claims to be.

 They were also meant to move the country away from decades of turmoil under Mao Zedong, whose violent political campaigns killed millions and took the national economy to the brink of collapse.